NickBalatos/NickBalatos/README.md

 # Hello, I'm Nikolaos Balatos! 👋

-I'm a Uni Student passionate about Coding/ML & AI/Cybersecurity.
+You Will Never Miss a Lucky Day if You Try Every Single Day

 ## About Me
 - 🎓 Undergraduate Student | Ionian University | Dept. of Informatics
-- 🌱 I'm constantly learning and exploring new technologies such as ML & AI.
+- 🌱 I'm constantly learning and exploring new technologies such as ML | AI | Cybersecurity.

 ## Skills